autumnflowering/Translation/iOS/Guides/View Controller Programming Guide for iOS.md

 View controller 负责（仅）在需要时加载自己的 view, 某些条件下还可释放之。因此 view controller 在资源管理方面举足轻重。

+A view controller is the natural place to coordinate actions of its connected views.

+Usually, each view controller instantiated by your app sees only a subset of your app's data.
+It knows how to display that particular set of data, without needing to know about other kinds of data.
+Thus, an app's data model, UI design, and the view controllers you create are all influenced by each other.

+- Every view is controlled by only one view controller.
+When a view is assigned to the view controller’s view property, the view controller owns it.
+If the view is a subview, it might be controlled by the same view controller or a different view controller.
+You’ll learn more about how to use multiple view controllers to organize a single view hierarchy when you learn about container view controllers.
+- Each view controller interacts with a subset of your app’s data.
+For example, the Photo controller needs to know only the photo to be displayed.
+- Because each view controller provides only a subset of the user experience, the view controllers must communicate with each other to make this experience seamless.
+They may also communicate with other controllers, such as data controllers or document objects.

 ## A Taxonomy of View Controllers ##
 ## View Controller’s Content Can Be Displayed in Many Ways ##
 ## View Controllers Work Together to Create an App’s Interface ##